-Although the home is brand new, it doesn’t mean everything is upgraded or everything is there.
+Although the home is brand new, it doesn’t mean everything is upgraded, or everything is there.
 For example, many new homes do not come with a deck or a patio — so that could be something you feel you need to spend money on in the short-term to fully enjoy the house.
-Another common item that is often not upgraded are the flooring.
-Many new homes come with basic flooring, so you might be tempted to pay the builder more money for upgraded flooring, or spend money afterwards.
-Finally, another item that is often missing are ceiling fans and bedroom light fixtures.
-If you want these items in your new home, you generally will have to spend money afterwards.
+Another common item that is often not upgraded is the flooring.
+Many new homes come with basic flooring, so you might be tempted to pay the builder more money for upgraded flooring, or spend money afterward.
+Finally, another item that is often missing is ceiling fans and bedroom light fixtures.
+If you want these items in your new home, you generally will have to spend money afterward.

 Most new homes come in one basic color.
 This is another place where a lot of new home buyers spend money after the closing to customize each room to their taste.